BiaPyX/BiaPy-doc/source/tutorials/instance_seg/ovarian-reserve.rst

 .. note::

-   The pretrained model checkpoint will be published as soon as possible (BioImage Model Zoo and direct PyTorch file).
-In the meantime, you can train your own model using the provided training dataset and YAML file (see below).
+   A **pretrained model** is now available for download.
+You can download it from `this SharePoint link <https://upvehueus-my.sharepoint.com/:u:/g/personal/ignacio_arganda_ehu_eus/IQBqhycRQT1zTakayPKsyJLqAXzibIJSV_xIKADXYnLP3zM?e=0LVuyn>`__.
+This allows you to directly apply the model to your own ovary images without training from scratch.
+Alternatively, you can train your own model using the provided training dataset and YAML file (see below).

 Paper overview
 ~~~~~~~~~~~~~~